lalitroshankhede/Simple_Card/README.md

 # Simple Card Build using HTML and CSS

-This project demonstrates how to create a simple card using HTML and CSS responsive design.
+This project demonstrates how to create a simple card using HTML and CSS responsive design with media query.

 ## Getting Started